awesomebrownies/morse-autoincorrect/JOURNAL.md

 }
 ```

-Team Member: Evan

-I've created a simple 3d model case that can be printed in two parts.
+We created a simple 3D model case that can be printed in two parts.
 It consists of the speaker cutout, button cutout, and display cutout.
-I've also created a very large hole for the usb c cable so it should be able to fit no matter what.
+We also created a very large hole for the USB-C cable so it should be able to fit no matter what.

 <img width="480" height="514" alt="Screenshot from 2025-07-13 12-02-48" src="https://github.com/user-attachments/assets/220af131-0165-41c2-8ba1-1f6961c46a68" />